-For children in out of home care (OOHC), the SSW, in consultation with supervisor staff and other professionals involved in the case, may consider pursuing termination of parental rights at any point in the case depending on the case specific circumstances.
-In general the family is unable or unwilling to meet the child’s need for a permanent, safe and nurturing home, the Cabinet for Health and Family Services (CHFS/Cabinet) considers termination of parental rights as a means to provide permanency.
+For children in out-of-home care (OOHC), the SSW, in consultation with the FSOS, staff, and other professionals involved in the case, may consider pursuing termination of parental rights (TPR) at any point in the case depending on the case specific circumstances.
+In general, if the family is unable or unwilling to meet the child’s need for a permanent, safe, and nurturing home, the Cabinet for Health and Family Services (CHFS/Cabinet) considers termination of parental rights (TPR) as a means to provide permanency.
 Prior to filing for the involuntary TPR, the SSW seeks parental consent for a voluntary TPR as outlined in SOP 11.35 Voluntary Termination of Parental Rights (TPR), which:

 - Is generally less difficult for the child; and

 - Leaves the parent(s) with some sense of self-esteem that they have acted in the best interest of the child.

-Once a child has been OOHC for fifteen (15) of the last forty eight (48) months, state law requires the agency to file for termination of parental rights, unless there are compelling reasons not to file.
-The agency may elect not to file or join a petition to terminate the parental rights of a parent if:
+Once a child has been in OOHC for fifteen (15) of the last forty eight (48) months, state law requires the agency to file for TPR, unless there are compelling reasons not to file.
+The agency may elect not to file or join a petition to TPR of a parent if:

 - The child is being cared for by a relative;

-- The agency has documented in the case plan (which must be available for court review) a compelling reason for determining that filing such a petition would not be in the best interests of the individual child; or
+- The agency has documented in the case plan (which must be available for court review) a compelling reason for determining that filing such a petition would not be in the best interest of the individual child; or

 - The agency has not provided to the family, consistent with the time period in the case plan, services deemed necessary for the safe return of the child to the home, when reasonable efforts to reunify the family are required.
 (45 CFR 1356.21 (i)(2)).